 Discussion: Update the following text based on Table 9-64d0 that is derived from #M19, #M21, #SP1, #SP2

 TGbe editor: Please update the 6th and 7th paragraph as follows:

+The presence of the Special User Info field in the Trigger frame is indicated by the B55 of the Common Info field in the Trigger frame.
+B55 is set to 1 to indicate that there is no Special User Info field in the Trigger frame, and set to 0 to indicate that the Special User Info field is present in the Trigger frame immediately after the Common Info field. (#SP1)

-If HE/EHT P160 subfield of the Common Info field is set to 0 then a User Info field addressed to an EHT STA is an EHT variant User Info field. he addressed EHT STA responds to the Trigger frame with an EHT TB PPDU as defined in 35.4.1 (UL MU operation), except for an MU-RTS in which case the EHT STA responds to the Trigger frame with a non-HT duplicate PPDU. (#M19, #M21, #SP1, #SP2)
+If solicited by an EHT variant User Info field in a Trigger frame then the addressed EHT STA responds to the Trigger frame with an EHT TB PPDU as defined in 35.4.1 (UL MU operation), except for an MU-RTS in which case the EHT STA responds to the Trigger frame with a non-HT duplicate PPDU. (#M19, #M21, #SP1, #SP2)

-If HE/EHT P160 subfield of the Common Info field is se to 1 then a User Info field addressed to an EHT STA is an HE variant User Info field. he addressed EHT STA responds to the Trigger frame with an HE TB PPDU as defined in 26.5.2 (UL MU operation), except for an MU-RTS in which case the EHT STA responds to the Trigger frame with a non-HT duplicate PPDU. (#M19, #M21, #SP1, #SP2)
+If solicited by an HE variant User Info field in a Trigger frame then the addressed EHT STA responds to the Trigger frame with an HE TB PPDU as defined in 26.5.2 (UL MU operation), except for an MU-RTS in which case the EHT STA responds to the Trigger frame with a non-HT duplicate PPDU. (#M19, #M21, #SP1, #SP2)

 35.4 MU operation